Eve and Naivete: The Subtle Trap of the Serpent

 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate. – Genesis 3:6

-We had earlier considered how indiscrete Eve was in her dealing with the serpent who was well known for its craftiness.
+We had earlier considered how indiscreet Eve was in her dealings with the serpent, who was well known for his craftiness.
 Today, we will look at how naïve she also was in playing along with the serpent without pausing to challenge its goading.

 If anything, Eve was fully aware of God’s charge that the fruit of the tree in the middle of the garden, the tree of the knowledge of good and evil, should not be eaten by them.
 The reason God gave this command was to preserve the purity and innocence of humankind so that He could continue to have unfettered fellowship with them, and they would also continue to have unhindered access to Him (Hebrews 12:14).

-However, when the serpent came into the picture and started working on Eve firstly by questioning God’s command as to why they were not allowed to eat the fruit of the tree and then refuting that nothing harmful would happen to them if they eat it, a more guarded person would have paused to probe the motive of the serpent for coming to her with a different proposition other than the original instruction they were handed by God.
+However, when the serpent came into the picture and started working on Eve firstly by questioning God’s command as to why they were not allowed to eat the fruit of the tree and then refuting that nothing harmful would happen to them if they eat it, a more guarded person would have paused to probe the motive of the serpent for coming to her with a different proposition other than the original instruction God handed them.

 At least, Eve was not in doubt as to the greatness or benevolence of God compared to the serpent.
 So, it was not unbelief that made her pander to the antics of the serpent.
 It was probably not stubbornness either, as she was in a state of innocence at this stage and had no awareness of complex human emotions.
 It was sheer naivete.

-The cunning of the serpent was too much for Eve’s naïve mind that once the granted it audience, which should not have happened in the first place, she had little willpower to resist it.
+The cunning of the serpent was too much for Eve’s naïve mind, which was once granted audience, which should not have happened in the first place, she had little willpower to resist it.

 Selah!